goooooouwa/writings/resume-2020.md

 ## Introduction

-Senior Business Analyst with 7 years experience in agile software development.
-With a strong technical background and business mindset, I'm passionate about making digital products that users love.
+7+ years experience in agile software development.
+With a strong technical background and deep knowledge on business and design, I'm passionate about making digital products that enrich people's lives.

 ## Working experience